 Indian stocks fell for the fourth week.
 Consumer companies and lenders led the decline.

 The S&P BSE Sensex index, or Sensex, dropped less than 0.1 percent to 19,317.01 at the close, with volumes 3 percent below the 30-day average.
 The gauge lost 0.8 percent this week, the longest stretch since the period ended May 18.
 ITC Ltd. (ITC), the country’s largest cigarette maker, slid 1.6 percent.
 Mortgage lender Housing Development Finance Corp.
-(HDFC) fell 1.9 percent after Goldman Sachs (GS) Group Inc. cut its recommendation on the stock.
+(HDFC) fell 1.9 percent after Goldman Sachs (GS:US) Group Inc. cut its recommendation on the stock.